blairun/FinancialDo/README.md

 #### Deploy Frontend Server

-From your newly created app, choose "Components" » "+ Create Component" » "Static Site".
+From your newly created app, choose `Components` »  `+ Create Component`  »  `Static Site`.
 Then choose the "FinancialVueDo" frontend client that you previously forked.

-When prompted for Branch, choose  "main".
+When prompted for Branch, choose  `main`.

 Edit HTTP Routes, and set the Routes to `/`.